- What is ONIX?

-[In XML it is possible to deliver an empty element in either of two forms: <Tag></Tag> or <Tag/>.
-Neither of these two forms should ever occur in an ONIX for Books message, except in a few instances where an element (eg the <MainSubject/> flag in Group P.12 in Release 3.0) is specifically defined as always empty, in which case we strongly recommend that the second form <Tag/> should be used.
-If there is no data for an element that is not defined as empty, the element should be omitted completely.
+[In XML, it is possible to deliver an empty element in either of two forms: <Tag></Tag> or <Tag/>.
+Neither of these forms should ever occur in an ONIX message, except in a few instances where an element (eg the <MainSubject/> flag in Group P.12 in Release 3.0) is specifically defined as always empty, in which case we strongly recommend that the second form <Tag/> should be used.
+Aside from the handful of ‘always empty’ elements, if there is no data for an element, the element should be omitted completely.
 Most ‘illegal’ empty elements are detected by validation against the XSD or RNG schemas, but not by validation against the DTD.
 Consequently there is a risk with the DTD that a message could pass validation even though it includes mandatory elements for which there is no data.
 This is another reason for using the XSD or RNG schema for validation wherever possible.]

-Yes.
-ONIX is not built around the needs of any one country, or any one supply chain.
 Although the reference tag names are in English, this is just a convenience, and the data carried within most data elements is language-independent.
-Whether a book is known as a hardback (English), or a hardcover (American English), or a gebundene ausgabe (German), the ONIX data is the same (<ProductForm>BB</ProductForm>).
-Where the data is text in a particular language – for example, a contributor’s biography – the text can be provided in one language or in several languages in parallel.
+Whether a book is known as a hardback (English), a hardcover (American English), or eine gebundene ausgabe (German), the ONIX data is the same (<ProductForm>BB</ProductForm>).

-And to facilitate this text in multiple languages, ONIX data can use Unicode: whether your metadata is in Latin script (for English and most European languages), Cyrillic (for Russian), Hanzi or Kanji (for Chinese and Japanese) or Hangul (for Korean), Unicode covers what you need.
+And to facilitate this text in multiple languages, ONIX data can use Unicode: whether your metadata is in Latin script (for English and most European languages), Cyrillic (for Russian), Arabic script, Hanzi or Kanji (for Chinese and Japanese) or Hangul (for Korean), Unicode covers what you need.